 This is the best creamy artichoke dip we’ve ever had, at home or in a restaurant.
+It’s a simple combination of cream cheese, dill, artichokes and a few other pantry basics but it turns out to-die-for!
 Plus, it’s super easy and can be made in the oven or slow cooker.

 This creamy artichoke dip comes from my Mom’s best friend.
 This is definitely one of the most meaningful recipes we have, which is why my mom will be guest posting further down.

 I remember everyone raving about it at every gathering we went to growing up.
 I have never once brought this dip to a party or gathering without someone requesting the recipe.
 In fact, many times I have quite a few people requesting the recipe.
 It’s just that good.
 In fact, out of all the dips I have ever had, including restaurant versions, this one remains my favorite.
 Is it healthy?
 Heavens no, but you’ll be quite happy with how delicious it is and let’s be honest, a little applause from your thighs as you walk couldn’t be all that bad, right?

 I love how a good recipe can immediately flood you with memories of a person, loved one or event.
 I sincerely believe that recipes should be shared and passed on between family and friends.
 They are just as important as stories in our family history.

 Memories of Peggy Glem